crn565/crn565/README.md

 Hi, I’m Carlos Rodriguez Navarro from Almeria (Spain) my nick is  @crn565.
-I’m interested in electronic, computing, blogging,martial arts, and a large number of matters.
+I’m interested in electronic, computing, blogging, martial arts, and a lot of other stuff.
 I’m currently learning machine learning and NILM. 💞️ I’m looking to collaborate on NILMTK.

 ## Working Live

-I am an Industrial Technical Engineer in the electricity area with specialty in Industrial Electronics and I'm also a Technical Systems Computer Engineer from UNED.
+I'm an Industrial Technical Engineer in the electricity area with specialty in Industrial Electronics and I'm also a Technical Systems Computer Engineer from UNED.

 I have worked as a Project Manager at Telefónica de España and I have also been a collaborating professor at the EET (Telefónica School of Technical Excellence) in the Systems department in the Innovation section.

-I have won two Ideas contests in Telefonica Spain (Energy saving and Automated sending of calls)
+I've already won two Ideas contests in Telefonica Spain (Energy saving and Automated sending of calls)

 In 2014 I was a finalist in the Big Idea Competition Europe.